(II) A 95-kg fullback is running at 3.0 m/s to the east and is st... | Channels for Pearson+

 Impulse

-Impulse is defined as the change in momentum of an object when a force is applied over a period of time.
-It is mathematically expressed as the product of the average force and the time duration over which the force acts.
-In this scenario, the impulse exerted on the tackler can be calculated by determining the change in momentum of the fullback, as the tackler brings him to a stop.
+Impulse is defined as the change in momentum of an object when a force is applied over a period of time, expressed as J = FΔt.
+In this case, the impulse experienced by the fullback during the tackle will equal the average force exerted by the tackler multiplied by the time duration of the tackle, which is 0.75 seconds.

 Recommended video: